-In our next conquering college lab explorations, you will begin to create and find spaces that empower deep learning on a daily basis.
-You will also develop and refine your own personal vision statement for why you are here.
-You will tap into your own intrinsic motivations and begin to take ownership over your learning.
-We will also explore explicit strategies you can use to thrive in STEM classes and ensure that you are learning deeply.
+In our next conquering college lab exploration, you will continue to deepen your understanding of what deep learning is and what deep learning feels like.
+You will also explore strategies you can use to spend as much time as possible engaging in deep learning.
+These include research-based strategies that will help you be a more effective and efficient deep learner.
 All of this work is designed to help you protect yourself against the harmful policies that undermine your learning and exist in so many college classrooms across our nation.